nielsbasjes/yauaa/src/main/docs/UDF-ApacheBeamSql.md

 # User Defined Function for [Apache Beam SQL](https://beam.apache.org)

+# STATUS: ...
+EXPERIMENTAL ...
+The Beam SQL function is very new.

+There are a few limitations related to the underlying Calcite version used in Beam.
+Only limited testing has been done.

 ## Getting the UDF
 You can get the prebuilt UDF from [maven central](https://search.maven.org/artifact/nl.basjes.parse.useragent/yauaa-beam-sql/{{ book.YauaaVersion }}/jar).